I've never run before and have zero fitness, can I take part?

 What should I wear?

 Comfortable clothing such as leggings/trousers, t.shirt/vest and a top layer such as a sweater or waterproof jacket in the colder months.
+In the darker months we highly recommend that you wear high viz/fluorescent clothing and invest in a flashing light arm band.
 You can pick up some very reasonably priced active wear from most supermarkets as well as sports shops these days.
 Online, the world of fitness clothing is your oyster!

 Is there parking and toilets available?

-Throughout the summer months we train at St Nicholas Park in Warwick which offers ample parking and toilet facilities.
+Throughout the summer months we train at St Nicholas Park in Warwick and Victoria Park in Leamington which offers ample parking and toilet facilities.
 However, it is not lit up at night time during the winter months, therefore we meet at the Pump Room Gardens in Leamington once the darker nights draw in.
-The nearest toilets are the public ones by the taxi rank on Holly Walk.
+The nearest toilets are the public ones by the taxi rank on Hamilton Terrace.
 There is also on street parking available, the nearest roads being Dormer Place (metered until 8pm) and Newbold Terrace (free after 6pm).